InternetOfUs/profile-manager/README.md

 ## Introduction

 The profile manager component is the one responsible for storing and maintaining the WeNet user profiles.
+The profile is formed by a set of attributes that are filled in by the other components of the platform.

 ## Setup and configuration